James Pelly-Fry: Early life

 James Ernest Pelly-Fry was born on 22 November 1911.
 His father was a tea merchant.
-The family lived in Colombo in Sri Lanka, what was then called Ceylon.
+The family lived in Colombo in Sri Lanka, then called Ceylon.
 When Pelly-Fry was 5 years old the family returned to England so that the children could attend school, while his father stayed in Ceylon.
 The family moved to the home of his grandmother and aunt in Epping, in the county of Essex.
 Pelly-Fry was educated at Douai School in Berkshire.
 His father died nine years later, at the age of 50.
 Pelly-Fry left school soon thereafter and went to work in the accounts department of the P&O Shipping Company.
 Two years later he was apprenticed to the tea company Joseph Tetley and Son.

 The home in Epping happened to be located close to the RAF airfield at North Weald, which provided young Pelly-Fry with many opportunities to observe aircraft in operation.
 From a very early age Pelly-Fry had a fascination with flight.
 He became involved in aeromodeling, and at the age of 17 became a member of the British Wakefield team.
 There were no model kit manufacturers at the time, and the aircraft were all hand built from scratch materials.
 He gained a reputation as a designer and flyer, and flew his own designs on Wimbledon Common.
 He helped formulate the Wakefield Cup rules, and was a member of the British team from 1928 to 1932.
 During this time he worked through the week at the tea company, and spent his evenings either designing and building aircraft or writing about doing so in model aircraft magazines.
 The week-ends were often spent at Wakefield Commons.
 In 1933 Pelly-Fry accepted the invitation of American Gordon Light to fly his entry in the cup.
 Competing against six British entries, he finished tied for second.

 Pelly-Fry was very interested in becoming a pilot himself, but it was an expensive undertaking.
 Friends he had made in aeromodeling were able to encourage and direct him, and he applied for a position in the Royal Air Force.
 Though he did not initially succeed in getting into the RAF proper, in 1933 he was accepted for the Reserve of Air Force Officers.
 He spent a year at the de Havilland School of Flying in Hatfield, Hertfordshire, from June 1933 to October 1934.
 The curriculum covered flying, and the design, manufacture, and operation of aircraft.
 The instructors were engineers from the de Havilland aircraft company.
 The following year he signed on with an air charter firm at Heston Aerodrome to fly Fleet Street newspapers to Paris.